Technology / Networking

 Follow us

-That's because SNMP is particularly good for having devices — usually sensors, servers and network architecture devices — share information about themselves with other devices on the same network running different software on different hardware.
+That's because SNMP is particularly good for devices—usually sensors, servers, and network architecture devices—to share information about themselves with other devices on the same network running different software on different hardware.
+This post will explore what SNMP is, how it works, how to configure it, and new features in SNMPv3.

 An Overview of SNMP [VIDEO]

 The current version of SNMP is version 3, but versions 1 and 2 preceded it.
-Understanding SNMP v3 requires jumping back in time to version 1 and version 2.
+Understanding SNMP v3 requires revisiting versions 1 and 2.

 What, you might ask, was SNMP v1's main achievement?
 Existing at all.
 SNMP v1 was the first open standard for network management to be adopted.
 People at the time thought it was great — and it really is simple to monitor devices with it.